Psionica/psionica.github.io/docs/workshop/dual.md

 ### Your Dual is a virtual assistant for thinking
 {: .no_toc }

 Your Dual can't make changes to your notes directly, it can only read from them when interacting with you.
 And that's not a bug, it's a feature.
 Your Dual is designed to *assist* you in knowledge work, rather than to do it for you.
 You still have to do the hard work of creating, linking, and updating notes.
 Why?
-Not because of technical obstacles, but rather because putting in the effort is helpful in the long-term: it fosters understanding and retention on a much deeper level.
-It would otherwise be extremely tempting to succumb to overreliance on the advanced capabilities of this and future systems.
+Not because of technical obstacles, but rather because putting in the effort is helpful in the long-term: it fosters understanding and retention on a much deeper level.[^10] [^11] It would otherwise be extremely tempting to succumb to overreliance on this and future systems.
 Your Dual is there to amplify your impact through collaboration, not to replace you.
+It provides a metacognitive helping hand.

 {: .quote }
 "The best interface to my brain is a relationship.
 That's how merging feels like.
 That's how I envision it." -- George Hotz[^6]